-Type II variations listed in article 23(1a)(a) may only be implemented once the Commission has amended the marketing authorisation and has notified the MAH accordingly.
+Variations listed in Article 23(1a)(a) may only be implemented once the Commission has amended the marketing authorisation and has notified the MAH accordingly.

 Type II variations approved via a worksharing procedure, which do not require any amendment of the marketing authorisation or which follow a yearly update of the respective Commission Decision can be implemented 30 days after receipt of the favourable CHMP opinion.

 The agreed change(s) should be included in the Annexes of any subsequent regulatory procedure.

-Variations related to safety issues, including urgent safety restrictions, must be implemented within a timeframe agreed by the marketing authorisation holder and the Agency.
+Variations related to safety issues, including urgent safety restrictions, must be implemented without delay, within a timeframe agreed by the marketing authorisation holder and the Agency.

-- Regulation (EC) No 726/2004 - Commission Regulation (EC) No 1234/2008 (OJ L334 of 12 December 2008) - Commission Regulation (EU) No 712/2012 amending Regulation (EC) No 1234/2008 concerning the examination of variations to the terms of marketing authorisations for medicinal products for human use and veterinary medicinal products (OJ L209 of 4 August 2012) - Guidelines on the details of the various categories of variations, on the operation of the procedures laid down in Chapters II, IIa, III and IV of Commission Regulation (EC) No 1234/2008 of 24 November 2008 concerning the examination of variations to the terms of marketing authorisations for medicinal products for human use and veterinary medicinal products and on the documentation to be submitted pursuant to those procedures
+- Regulation (EC) No 726/2004

+- Commission Regulation (EC) No 1234/2008

+- Guidelines on the details of the various categories of variations, on the operation of the procedures laid down in Chapters II, IIa, III and IV of Commission Regulation (EC) No 1234/2008 of 24 November 2008 concerning the examination of variations to the terms of marketing authorisations for medicinal products for human use and veterinary medicinal products and on the documentation to be submitted pursuant to those procedures

 6.9.
 What fee do I have to pay for variation applications under worksharing?
-Rev. Apr 2021
+Rev. Dec 2024

-For information on the fees applicable for worksharing applications, please refer to the explanatory note on fees payable to the European Medicines Agency.
+For information on fees to be paid, applicable fee reductions and payment process, please refer to the Fee Q&As in Annex I, Section 5, on the Fees payable to the European Medicines Agency page.